zooniverse/panoptes/README.md

 Since Panoptes uses Docker to manage its environment, the requirements listed below are also found in `docker-compose.yml`.
 The means by which a new Panoptes instance is created with Docker is located in the `Dockerfile`.
 If you plan on using Docker to manage Panoptes, skip ahead to Installation.

 Panoptes is primarily developed against stable MRI, currently 2.3.
-If you're running MRI Ruby you'll need to have the Postgresql client libraries installed.
+If you're running MRI Ruby you'll need to have the Postgresql client libraries installed as well as have [Postgresql](http://postgresql.org) version 9.4 running.

 * Ubuntu/Debian: `apt-get install libpq-dev`
 * OS X (with [homebrew](http://homebrew.io)): `brew install postgresql`

-You'll need to have the following [Postgresql](http://postgresql.org) version > 9.4 running, and optionally:
+Optionally, you can also run the following:

 * [Cellect Server](https://github.com/zooniverse/Cellect) version > 0.1.0
 * [Redis](http://redis.io) version > 2.8.19